pyish/e-commerce/README.md

 The application has the following functionalities.
 1. Register new users.
 2. Log in registered users.
-3. Logged in users can add to cart products and checkout
+3. Logged in users can order products and checkout
 4. Admin is able to add Products.